Bounce Rates – Why Are They So Important to Success of a Website?

 We also need to know the importance of achieving a good bounce rate in relation to the success of a website, and consequently an effect on the future of our business.

 If you are new to online marketing it’s understandable that you may be tempted to ignore bounce rates.
-More than likely you’d prefer to close the door on the subject, with intention of reopening another day.
+More than likely you’d prefer to close the door on the subject, with the intention of reopening another day.
 I couldn’t blame for that.
 But, often that other day doesn’t come and a site suffers the consequences.

 So, to help you to get your head around bounce rates rather than dismissing the subject, whether temporarily or not, the answer is:

 - Achieving a good bounce rate shows you are doing some really great things on your website.

 Having recognized and accepted the importance of bounce rates the next step is extending knowledge on what a bounce rate actually is.

 Whether a site shows good bounce rates or suffers from bad rates, without correct knowledge of the subject one would be floundering to make sense of statistics and what they mean.

 The Best Tool to Find Bounce Rate Statistics is Google Analytics

 If you have a Google Analytics account you’re set to go.
 Otherwise, opening a Google Analytics account is simple.
 Search for analytics.google.com and proceed from there.